TheArturthur/CoppermindScraper/Cosmere/Shadesmar.md

 [[Expanse of Vibrance\|Expanse of Vibrance]]: - possibly leads to Nalthis [[Expanse of the Broken Sky\|Expanse of the Broken Sky]] - Unknown

-Other locations in Shadesmar include;
+Other locations in Shadesmar include:

 [[Nexus of Imagination\|Nexus of Imagination]]